ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-12-06-simplicity.md

 modified: 2014-12-06
 comments: true
 ---
-A useful computer program that's simple has more value than a useful, complex one.
+A useful computer program that's simple has more value than an equally useful, complex one.

 It's easier to read.